Stephen-Hockey/stephen-hockey.github.io/README.md

-# simple-website
+# Personal Portfolio
 My first website.
-HTML, CSS, JS
+Vanilla HTML, CSS, JavaScript.
+From scratch, with nearly no prior HTML, CSS and JavaScript experience.